-10. Commitments and contingencies
+11. Commitments and contingencies

-The following significant commitments and contingencies exist at March 31, 2022:
+The following significant commitments and contingencies exist at March 31, 2023:

 - a) In the normal course of business, the Corporation became involved in claims and litigation.
-While the final outcome with respect to claims and litigation pending at March 31, 2022 cannot be predicted with certainty, it is the opinion of management that resolution of these matters will not have a material adverse effect on the Corporation's financial position or results of operations.
-The Corporation will therefore account for these matters in the period of resolution. - Included in restricted cash is \$4.5 million which has been placed in trust under order of the Court of Queen's Bench of Saskatchewan, related to potential environmental remediation of a landfill site previously operated by Meadow Lake Pulp Limited Partnership.
-The \$4.5 million is the estimate of the costs which may be required to remediate the site, as determined by third party experts.
+While the final outcome with respect to claims and litigation pending at March 31, 2023 cannot be predicted with certainty, it is the opinion of management that resolution of these matters will not have a material adverse effect on the Corporation's financial position or results of operations.
+The Corporation will therefore account for these matters in the period of resolution. - b) Included in restricted cash is \$4.5 million which has been placed in trust under order of the Court of King's Bench of Saskatchewan, related to potential environmental remediation of a landfill site previously operated by Meadow Lake Pulp Limited Partnership and decommissioned by the Corporation.
+The \$4.5 million is the estimate of the costs which may be required for final remediation of the site, as determined by third party experts.
 The Corporation's obligation to incur these costs is contingent on the findings from ongoing groundwater monitoring at the location, which is expected to continue for the next twelve months; at which time the Corporation will either incur the remediation costs, continue groundwater monitoring, or the funds will be released from trust if results from groundwater monitoring indicate further remediation is not required.
 Due to uncertainty regarding the future findings of groundwater monitoring, the \$4.5 million held in trust has not been included as a liability in these consolidated financial statements.

-11. Adjustments to reconcile net earnings to cash from operating activities (thousands of dollars)
+12. Adjustments to reconcile net earnings to cash from operating activities (thousands of dollars)